Zarembochka/stage1/self-introduction/index.md

 Now I decided to try something new.
 Why did I choose front-end development?
 Because it is very interesting!
 Thanks to developer's code, the user can buy a library card, order a coffee or play a game.
 It's a bit like magic!
 It is exciting to look how you can turn your knowledge into beautiful web application and interact with end user, wouldn't you agree?
 I like to see the result of my work, I like to learn something new all the time and I would like to grow in this industry in the future.

 I started learning HTML, CSS and JavaScript one year ago.
-At first I studied everything on my own, and then I started studying at rsshool in the course "JavaScript/Front-end.
+At first I studied everything on my own, and then I started studying at rsschool in the course "JavaScript/Front-end.
 Stage 0."
 On stage 0 my final work [Shoot Bubble](https://zarembochka.github.io/stage0/random-game/) on Random game made it to the top 10 list.
 Now I am continuing my studies on the stage1 course.

 I believe that my strengths: teamwork, responsibility, communication, time management, stress resistance, problem solving and analytical thinking — will allow me to succeed in the new path of my life.